prison-radio-association/podcast-s-talk/static/content/transcript/episode-2-sex-and-dating.md

 ---
 templateKey: transcript
-episode: "Episode 2: Sex and Dating"
+title: "Episode 2: Sex and Dating"
 ---
 **[00:00:00] Voice Over:** You&#39;re listening to sex talk, a podcast all about sex.
 In this episode expect to hear some colourful language and conversations of a sexual nature.
 You may want to pop on a pair of headphones for some privacy during this program